 The Classic Volcanoes

-NAPLES TO CATANIA, SICILY
+NAPLES TO CATANIA

 Prices are per person, based on 2 people sharing a room.
-Single supplement is an additional £60 per night.
+Single supplement applies, please make contact for details.

 The view into the summit crater of Vesuvius volcano (Day 2)

-The summit of Mount Etna volcano on Sicily
+The summit of Mount Etna volcano on Sicily (Day 8)

-Itinerary - 8 Days
+Itinerary - 9 Days

 Day 1 - Arrive in Naples.
 We spend the night in the city.